 Task-based usability testing

 You can run a usability test to test content, with slight modifications to the usual way the method works.
-In a typical usability test, users complete pre-scripted tasks that are closed-ended (have a ‘correct’ answer) and shorter in form.
+In a typical usability test, users complete pre-scripted tasks that are closed-ended and shorter in form.

 When testing content, keep the tasks open-ended and allow users to explore the product in their own time.
 The goal is to notice how users engage with a website or app, how they find the information they need, and whether they run into any confusion.
-When using this method for content testing, there’s not a definitive answer that you want the user to provide.
-Instead, you want to assess if the content is clear and enables people to use the product successfully.
+You want to assess if the content is clear and enables people to use the product successfully.

 Testing this way will provide you with qualitative information about what works and what doesn’t and give you insight into which content may need to be changed or improved.
 Apart from paying attention to what users say during the test, also notice their behavior: sometimes, the two may contradict each other.